7th Oklahoma Legislature: Senate

 Lieutenant Governor Martin E. Trapp served as the President of the Senate, which gave him a tie-breaking vote and allowed him to serve as a presiding officer.
 R.L.
 Davidson was elected by state senators to serve as the President pro tempore of the Oklahoma Senate, the primary presiding officer of the Oklahoma Senate.

 House

-Tom Waldrep served as Speaker of the Oklahoma House of Representatives.
+Thomas C. Waldrep served as Speaker of the Oklahoma House of Representatives.